Cancer. Heart disease. Stroke. Alzheimer’s disease. Diabetes. Arthritis. Irritable bowel syndrome (IBS). Allergies.

 Indeed, when people treated oral inflammation and got their teeth and gums in better shape, they experienced corresponding improvements in measures of systemic inflammation.
-So if you have bleeding gums, get to the dentist right away, not only for the health of your teeth, but the rest of your body as well!
+So if you have bleeding gums, get to the dentist right away, not only for the health of your teeth but for the rest of your body as well.

 Researchers call inflammation LDL “bad” cholesterol’s “partner in crime” when it comes to things like heart disease.
 Without inflammation, high cholesterol wouldn’t be nearly as dangerous as it is.